trbnb/MvvmBase/README.md

 A futher explanation on why this is necessary is given in section `BindableProperty`.

+## Proguard

 The library also uses some Kotlin reflection features.
 The AAR is exported with a proguard config.
+Be aware that if you choose to call `MvvmBase.init<BR>()` the manually specified BR class will need its own rule.

 # Features
 This library comes with two major features: